Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 ### Configure

-The config file `config/default.json` and secret key file `.secret` will be created automatically after you run deploy command.
+The config file `omniverse-system-test/submodules/omniverse-synchronizer/config/default.json` and secret key file `omniverse-system-test//submodules/omniverse-synchronizer/config/.secret` will be created automatically after you run deploy command.
 You do not need to change it here, you can refer [Omniverse-synchronizer](https://github.com/Omniverse-Web3-Labs/omniverse-synchronizer/blob/milestone-2/README.md) for more information.

 ### Launch the synchronizer